kiquetal/roaster-for-slack/README.md

 ### Dependencies

 The project uses the following plugins:
-- **serverless-layer-requirements**: Automatically creates a Lambda layer from Python requirements.txt
+- **serverless-python-requirements**: Automatically creates a Lambda layer from Python requirements.txt

 Python dependencies are managed in the `requirements.txt` file and include:
 - boto3: AWS SDK for Python
 - slack_sdk: Slack API SDK for Python
+- slack_bolt: Slack app framework for Python

 ### Deployment